luigi311/tanoshi/README.md

 update_interval: 1
 # If you want tanoshi to send you telegram message on update, put telegram bot token here
 telegram_token: store_your_telegram_token_here
-# Where plugin is stored
+# Absolute path to where plugin is stored
-plugin_path: ~/.tanoshi/plugins
+plugin_path: /home/user/.tanoshi/plugins
-#This section is for plugin configuration
+# This section is for plugin configuration
 plugin_config:
   # Plugin name
   local:
+    # Absolute path to manga files
     path: ~/mangas
 ```